The following is a critical account of the 'The Chinese Room' chapter in Daniel Dennett's book, Intuition Pumps and Other Tools For Thinking.

 To repeat.
 It's Searle-in-the-room who's making use of the whole system.
 Thus it's also Searle-in-the-room who's both using the system's parts and doing any understanding of its separate parts and the system taken as a whole.

-As stated, the Systems Reply simply seems to replicate the original problem - except for the addition of extra parts to create a system.
-Nonetheless, Dennett does indeed appear to believe that the addition of extra parts can be of importance to this issue.
+As stated, the Systems Reply simply seems to replicate the original problem - except for the addition of extra parts in order to create a system.
+Nonetheless, Dennett does indeed appear to believe that the addition of extra parts is of importance to this issue.

 Firstly, instead of talking about Searle-in-the-room and the extra other things in that room, he now gives the example of a “register machine”.